-Westpac's Purpose, Values and Behaviours were launched in August 2020.
-Since then, significant initiatives have been undertaken (with some ongoing) to embed them, including a comprehensive communications agenda, leader-led initiatives and alignment of systems, processes and policies, which impacts on our day-to-day activities, and in respect of our Purpose, ongoing work to consider whether the way we express our Purpose could be adjusted so that it further resonates with our people and our customers.
+Westpac's Purpose, Values and Behaviours have been refreshed to reflect our new strategy.
+Significant initiatives have been undertaken (with some ongoing) to embed them, including a comprehensive communications agenda, leader-led initiatives and alignment of systems, processes and policies, that impact our day-to-day activities.